pyusb/pyusb/docs/tutorial.rst

     >>> # third endpoint
     >>> ep = intf[2]

-As you can see, the index is zero based.
+As you can see, the index is zero-based.
 But wait!
 There is something weird in the way I access an interface...
 Yes, you are right, the subscript operator in the Configuration accepts a sequence of two items, with the first one being the index of the Interface and the second one, the alternate setting.
 So, to access the first interface, but its second alternate setting, we write ``cfg[(0,1)]``.

-Now it's time to we learn a powerfull way to find descriptors, the ``find_descriptor`` utility function.
-We have already seem it in the printer finding example.
+Now it's time to we learn a powerful way to find descriptors, the ``find_descriptor`` utility function.
+We have already seen it in the printer finding example.
 ``find_descriptor`` works in almost the same way as ``find``, with two exceptions:

 * ``find_descriptor`` receives as its first parameter the parent descriptor that you